 Breathworks CIC is a leading mindfulness organisation in the UK and internationally, offering mindfulness-based approaches to living well with chronic pain, illness or stress of any kind.
 Breathworks is a Social Enterprise Community Interest Company (CIC) which means we don’t pay dividends or have shareholders, and any profits we make are kept in the business to offer mindfulness as widely as possible to ease suffering in the world.

 Breathworks has a sister charity the Breathworks Foundation that provides bursaries and scholarships to people who would not otherwise be able to access Breathworks programmes.

-Mindfulness, or mindful awareness, is a state of present moment attention where you can clearly perceive thoughts, physical sensations, emotions and events at the moment they occur without reacting in an automatic or habitual way.
+Mindfulness or mindful awareness is a state of present moment attention where you can clearly perceive thoughts, physical sensations, emotions and events at the moment they occur without reacting in an automatic or habitual way.
 This means you can make choices as to how you respond to things and have a rich and fulfilling life, even when experiencing difficult circumstances.
-Anyone can learn and practice mindfulness and Breathworks participants generally find they feel much happier and more in control through incorporating mindfulness into their lives.
+Anyone can learn and practice mindfulness and Breathworks participants say they feel much happier and more in control through incorporating mindfulness into their lives.